 The need to increase our nation’s seafood production is a continuing and growing challenge, and rebuilding and maintaining fish stocks at sustainable levels will help achieve this goal.
 NOAA Fisheries is focusing on a number of activities aimed at leveling the playing field for our domestic seafood industry.
 These include increasing seafood trade opportunities and market access so that we can remain competitive with other seafood exporting countries.

 In 2017, we worked to train importers on the requirements of NOAA’s new Seafood Import Monitoring Program.
-For imports of certain seafood products, the program establishes the reporting and recordkeeping requirements needed to prevent illegal, unreported, and unregulated (IUU)–caught and/or misrepresented seafood from entering U.S. commerce.
-This is the first phase of a traceability program that will provide additional protections for our national economy and for global food security and the sustainability of our shared ocean resources.
+For imports of certain seafood products, there are reporting and recordkeeping requirements needed to prevent illegal, unreported, and unregulated (IUU) seafood from entering U.S. commerce.
+This is the first phase of a traceability program that will provide additional protections for our national economy and for global food security.
 NOAA scientists also developed a simple, cost-effective rapid screening method to identify commonly substituted fresh and frozen finfish species sold in the U.S. seafood marketplace.
 To remain competitive in the global market, we are also committed to increasing our domestic seafood production through aquaculture.
 Expanding U.S. aquaculture supplements wild-harvest fisheries and supports our efforts to rebuild and maintain sustainable fisheries, working waterfronts, and resilient oceans.
 Marine aquaculture operations provide a year-round source of high-quality jobs and economic opportunities that

 augment seasonal tourism and commercial fishing in coastal communities.
 By fostering responsible aquaculture in the United States, we can ensure a safe, secure, and sustainable local seafood supply.